-Category Description 2021/22 charges Connection fee Payable on application for connection to discharge At cost Compliance monitoring The cost of sampling and analysis of trade waste discharge At cost Disconnection fee Payable following a request for disconnection from sewage system At cost Trade waste application fee Payable on application for a trade waste discharge Small business (1-5 staff) \$152.00 Medium business (6-15 staff) \$288.00 Largebusiness (16+staff) \$560.00 Re-inspection fee Payable for each re-inspection visit by the Waste Water Authority where a notice served under the bylaw has not been complied with by the trade waste discharger \$85.00 per hour Annual trade waste charges An annual management fee for a trade waste discharge to cover the Waste Water Small Authority's costs associated with for example: Permitted \$190.00 per annum Conditional \$390.00 a) Administration per annum Medium b) General compliance monitoring c) General inspection of trade waste premises Permitted \$650.00 per annum Conditional \$1,050.00 per annum d) Use of the sewerage system Large The charge may vary depending on the trade waste sector or category of the discharger Permitted \$1,400.00 per annum Conditional \$2,000.00 per annum Rebates for trade premises within the District Reduction in fees provided for in Section 150(2) of the Local Government Act.
-Discretion of Council Section 150(4) states that the fees prescribed by the Council to recover more than the reasonable cost incurred by the Council for the matter for which the fee is charged.
-In no event shall the resultant charge be less than the Council's sewerage As calculated by Council charge for the equivalent period New or additional trade Pay the annual fees and a pro rata proportion of the various trade waste charges As per charges outlined below premises relative to flows and loads B1 Volume Payment based on the volume discharged \$0.60 per cubic metre B3 Suspended solids Payment based on the mass of suspended solids \$/kg \$0.60 per kilogram B4 Organic loading Biochemical oxygen demand or chemical oxygen demand \$/kg \$1.50 per kilogram B5 Nitrogen Payment based on the defined form(s) of nitrogen \$/kg \$10.00 per kilogram B6 Phosphorus Payment based on the defined form(s) of phosphorus \$/kg \$15.00 per kilogram B7 Sodium Payment based on the defined form(s) of sodium \$/kg \$0.75 per kilogram C1 Tankered waste Set as a fee(s) per tanker load, or as a fee(s) per cubic metre, dependent on trade \$72.00 per cubic metre waste category
+Category Description 2021/22 charges Connection fee Payable on application for connection to discharge At cost Compliance monitoring The cost of sampling and analysis of trade waste discharge At cost Disconnection fee Payable following a request for disconnection from sewage system At cost Trade waste application fee Payable on application for a trade waste discharge Small business (1-5 staff) \$152.00 Medium business (6-15 staff) \$288.00 Largebusiness (16+staff) \$560.00 Re-inspection fee Payable for each re-inspection visit by the Waste Water Authority where a notice served under the bylaw has not been complied with by the trade waste discharger \$85.00 per hour Annual trade waste charges An annual management fee for a trade waste discharge to cover the Waste Water Small Authority's costs associated with for example: a) Administration Permitted \$190.00 per annum Conditional \$390.00 per annum b) General compliance monitoring Medium Permitted \$550,00 per appum Canditional c) General inspection of trade waste premises Permitted \$650.00 per annum Conditional \$1,050.00 per annum d) Use of the sewerage system Large The charge may vary depending on the trade waste sector or category of the discharger Permitted \$1,400.00 per annum Conditional \$2,000.00 per annum Rebates for trade premises within the District Reduction in fees provided for in Section 150(2) of the Local Government Act.
+Section 150(4) states that the fees prescribed by the Council to recover more than the reasonable cost incurred by the Council for the matter for which the fee is charged.
+In no event shall the resultant charge be less than the Council's sewerage Discretion of Council As calculated by Council charge for the equivalent period New or additional trade Poutho annual foca and a pro rate proportion of the various trade weets obergoe As not sharges outlined below New or additional trade Pay the annual fees and a pro rata proportion of the various trade waste charges As per charges outlined below premises relative to flows and loads promises Totalite to horie and roads B1 Volume Payment based on the volume discharged \$0.60 per cubic metre a, a constant a gar , B3 Suspended solids Payment based on the mass of suspended solids \$/kg \$0.60 per kilogram · B4 Organic loading Biochemical oxygen demand or chemical oxygen demand \$/kg \$1.50 per kilogram B5 Nitrogen Payment based on the defined form(s) of nitrogen \$/kg \$10.00 per kilogram - B6 Phosphorus Payment based on the defined form(s) of phosphorus \$/kg \$15.00 per kilogram B7 Sodium Payment based on the defined form(s) of sodium \$/kg \$0.75 per kilogram C1 Tankered waste Set as a fee(s) per tanker load, or as a fee(s) per cubic metre, dependent on trade \$72.00 per cubic metre waste category